ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

       --set credentials.authtoken=$NGROK_AUTHTOKEN
     ```

 1. Create a manifest file (for example `ngrok-manifest.yaml`) with the following contents.
-You will need to replace the `NGROK_SUBDOMAIN` on line 45 with your own custom value.
-It needs to be globally unique within ngrok so something like `username-loves-ingress` might work.
+You will need to replace the `NGROK_DOMAIN` on line 45 with your own custom value.
+This is the URL you will use to access your service from anywhere.
+If you're on a free account, it must be a subdomain of either `ngrok-free.app` or `ngrok-free.dev` (for example, `username-loves-ingress.ngrok-free.app`).
+For paid accounts, you can use a custom domain or a subdomain of `ngrok.app` or `ngrok.dev` (for example, `username-loves-ingress.ngrok.app` or `k8s.example.com`).

     :::tip Notes:
     - Lines 1-34: Create the 2048 app service and deployment